PaulFrankling/recip_me/TESTING.md

        * **The user has the option to visit social media accounts through the icons on the footer of the website.**

        ![Footer Test Image](static/docs/testing/ux-testing/footer-ux-test.png)

+#### Testing process

+The projects responsiveness was established through the framework [Materialize](https://materializecss.com/).
+The project was tested on numerous devices and presented no responsiveness issues.

+The website was thoroughly tested and a detailed account of each tested feature is documented below:

+##### Navigation bar

+* All navigation bar links were tested one by one and worked properly.
+* The Website logo correctly redirects the user to the Home page.
+* The Log out function works correctly and redirects the user to the Login page as expected.

+##### Flash messages

+* All Flash messages appear after the appropriate action is taken:
+  * User registers an account: "You have successfully registered with RecipMe!" &check;
+  * User logs into their account: "Hello { username }!" &check;
+  * User logs out of their account: "You have successfully logged out!" &check;
+  * User inputs an username that already exists: "This username already exists!" &check;
+  * User incorrectly inputs the wrong username or password when logging in: "Incorrect Username and/or Password!" &check;
+  * User successfully adds a recipe: "Recipe successfully added!" &check;
+  * User successfully edits a recipe: "Recipe successfully updated!" &check;
+  * User successfully deletes a recipe: "Recipe successfully deleted!" &check;